Eloitor/dotfiles/README.md

 # My Dotfiles

 This repository contains a collection of my configuration files for Linux programs.
 They can be used in any Linux distribution.

-I try to minimize what is directly on ~/
 ## General installation
 ```
 git clone ...